FAQs About the Flu

 Contact your CF care center or doctor’s office as soon as you feel flu-like symptoms.
 Antiviral medications used to treat people for the flu are most effective if taken within 24 hours of the start of symptoms.
 These drugs may help lessen your symptoms or how long you are ill.
-They do not, however, reduce your risk of getting the flu.

 The following recommendations are intended to help people with CF reduce the risk of getting and spreading germs, like the flu.